TriDEntApollO/Processing-3D-Cube/README.md

 - E/e : Rotates the cube along the Z-axis in the positive direction
 - R/r : Resets the rotation angles of all the axes to zero
 - T/t : Toggles auto rotation on and off
+- Space bar : Toggles auto rotation on and off

 On sreen number box inputs (scroll or drag on top to control) :-

-- X_Axis_Rotation_Modifier : Sets the rotation rate/modifier for X-axis
+- X_Axis_Rotation_Multiplier : Sets the rotation rate/modifier for X-axis (in milli-revolutions)
-- Y_Axis_Rotation_Modifier : Sets the rotation rate/modifier for Y-axis
+- Y_Axis_Rotation_Multiplier : Sets the rotation rate/modifier for Y-axis (in milli-revolutions)
-- Z_Axis_Rotation_Modifier : Sets the rotation rate/modifier for Z-axis
+- Z_Axis_Rotation_Multiplier : Sets the rotation rate/modifier for Z-axis (in milli-revolutions)
-- Rotation_Frequency: Sets the fequency of rotations
+- Rotation_Delay: Sets the delay between each rotation (in milliseconds)

 ### Note
-Actual rotation = rotation modifier of the axis / rotation frequency
+Actual revolution amount = rotation multiplier of the axis / 1000;